Learn

 Features of Partial Scholarships

-• Partial cost coverage: Recipients receive a portion of the total cost of attendance, meaning they may need to supplement the scholarship with other forms of financial aid.
+• Partial cost coverage: Recipients receive a portion of the total cost of attendance, which means they may need to supplement the scholarship with other forms of financial aid.

 • Divisible scholarships: Coaches can divide the total scholarship amount among multiple athletes to create a balanced team roster within the allocated budget.